Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Quotes.md

 > Congratulations everybody on attending the last day of term.. exams boo
 > I’ll just keep my eigenvectors to myself
 > Do you want me to do it more slowly (followed by slurred speech)?
-> I gave you extra time, but the very next day you went back home
+> Last question, I gave you extra time, but the very next day you went back home.
+This problem sheet to save you from exam tears, I will give you an extra two minutes
  #IL - 12/12